 Boro Boro is the ancient Japanese "art" of fixing tattered and

+worn clothing.
 The word boro literally means "tattered".
 The fabric

 would be mended and patched with small visible stitches, again and